 My second encounter this week with Authorware was at a seminar I gave at the LSRI at Nottingham University.
 I was talking about how we are using an adapted version of Compendium for learning design and also the different ways in which you can represent learning activities (textual narrative, diagram, etc) and the pros and cons of each approach.
 Mike Sharples said the way we were using Compendium – with ‘swim lines’ of tasks and associated assets reminded him of the look and feel of Authorware.
 Interestingly as an aside I seem to remember that there were two distinct camps in terms of creating computer-based material in those days – those (like me) who liked the ‘flow chart’ metaphor of Authorware and those who like the ‘narrative’/’book metaphor’ of toolbook.
 The former camp seemed to be primarily Scientists and Engineers and the later camp from the Humanities and Arts.
 So maybe I am influenced in my current work by my Chemistry background and subliminally by my use of Authorware.
 Certainly there are echoes in the current debates about ways of representing learning activities and the pros and cons of different learning design tools with the arguments back in the nineties about Authorware vs. Toolbook.
 What goes around comes around perhaps?

-As part of our OU Learning Design project we are gathering views on how people currently design their courses, what approaches, strategies and help they use.
+As part of our OU Learning Design project we are gathering views on how people currently design their courses, cheap what approaches, order strategies and help they use.
 In addition we want to gather views on the types of support they would find helpful - in terms of support material, workshops or interactive design tools.
 As part of this we are following a number of course in-depth, to try and gain a more detailed understanding of the process of design, how teams reach consensus, what forms of representation they use for design, how do they generate ideas and what support (case studies or learning design tools) do they use.
 I am part of a new course team that is in the creative stage of working up the initial focus of the course.
 We had a really great two-hour team meeting last week.
 I wrote up the dialogue from the meeting, then used this as a basis for identifying themes from the discussion and associated issues in terms of learning design.
 A wide range of issues were discussed, the process was creative, dynamic and messy.
 The individual expertise of those involved and what they could contribute in terms of knowledge of the field and ideas for the course was crucial.
 Here’s a summary of some of the themes we discussed:

 • Student characteristics (prior experience, skills, interest)